nirv-ai/docs/vault/README.md

 ```

-### greenfield: use admin token to create admin policy & token
+### greenfield: use root token to create admin policy & token

 - this is the last time you should ever use the root token